Education Reform, Communities, and Social Justice: Exploring the Intersections

 Understanding the intersections between these reform strategies and questions of social justice, community development, and urban policy calls for interdisciplinary engagement that bridges the confines of traditional academic disciplines.
 Increasingly, scholars of psychology, education, politics, sociology, urban studies, economics, planning and many other fields are asking what broader impacts neoliberal efforts to reform public education are having, particularly on our most vulnerable communities.

-To further this important conversation, the Edward J. Bloustein School of Planning and Public Policy at Rutgers University is hosting the third annual one-day convening, to enable researchers studying the diverse implications of recent school reforms to share their findings and ideas, and to help shape a broader collective research agenda.
+To further this important conversation, we are hosting the fifth annual one day convening at Rutgers University's Edward J. Bloustein School of Planning & Public Policy, to enable researchers studying the diverse implications of recent school reforms to share their findings and ideas, and to help shape a broader collective research agenda.